spilman6/courses/pages/computer-programming-cpp/getting-started.md

 Let's change the following setting.

 Go to: `Tools->Options->Debugging` and then check `Automatically close the console when debugging stops`.

+> [!IMPORTANT] Your code must have exactly one `main()` function.
+If you have more than one, you will get a linker error.

 ## Writing to the Console